moozzyk/SignalR-Client-Swift/README.md

 ```

 The new APIs support up to 8 parameters.
 If you have a hub method taking more than 8 parameters you will need to use a lower level primitives that take an array containing parameter values.

+## Disclaimer

+I am providing code in the repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code is from me and not my employer (Facebook)